Advancis Ltd, trading as Buddy Loans, went into administration on 7 September 2021.

 To talk your situation through with a debt adviser, borrowers and guarantors can phone National Debtline on 0808 808 4000.

-FOS will return all open complaints to the administrators to handle.
+The administrators have stopped the current complaint handling process.
+FOS has returned open complaints to the administrators to handle.

 A loan is only affordable if it can be repaid and the customer can still pay their other debts and everyday living expenses.
 If a Buddy loan caused you to get deeper into debt, it may well have been unaffordable.